zakimadaoui/rtic-mc-experiments/README.md

 **Experiment Objective:**

-The objective of this experiment is to enhance the scalability of the RTIC (Real-Time Interrupt-driven Concurrency) framework, particularly to allow for multicore hardware configurations.
+The objective of this experiment is to enhance the scalability of the RTIC (Real-Time Interrupt-driven Concurrency) framework, particularly to allow for multi-core hardware configurations.
 The goal is to decouple the RTIC declarative model from hardware-specific implementation details.
-And (possibly) provide a mechanism for additional syntax extension through 3rd party libraries.
+And provide a mechanism for additional syntax extension through 3rd party libraries.
 By achieving this, we aim to create a more maintainable and extensible RTIC framework capable of accommodating various hardware configurations while preserving the original core declarative model.